daquilino/Bank.js-node-app/README.md

-# node-bank
-Bank.js - a node.js command line bank app.
+# Bank.js - a node.js command line bank app.

 bank.js is a Node application which takes in user inputs via the command line to register bank transactions and writes them to a file balance.txt.